|

 Thomas Aylmer Tattnall Bidgood was in the 91st

-and was 20 years old.
-He died of wounds on 28th October 1917, and is buried
+he was a Lieutenant and was 20 years old when he died of wounds on 28 October 1917.

 He was the "dearly beloved and only